guifel/nocust-client-doc/README.md

 const tokenXYZcontract : string = supportedTokenArray[1]
 ```

 `supportedTokenArray` contains an array of ERC-20 smart-contract addresses.
-The address at index 0 is the address of the NOCUST smart-contract \(reflecting the fETH on the commit-chain\).
+The address at index 0 is the address of the NOCUST smart-contract \(reflecting the fETH on the NOCUST commit-chain\).

-With the help of the `register()` function, we can tell the operator which tokens we want to use:
+With the help of the `register()` function, we can tell the hub which tokens we want to use:

 ```typescript
 await lqdManager.register(bob, tokenXYZcontract)